-Cedars-Sinai Medical Center is conducting a national search for a Director, Neuromuscular Medicine who will lead our Neuromuscular Division faculty and supervise the Electromyography (EMG) laboratory director.
+We are currently conducting a national search for a Director, Neuromuscular Medicine who will lead our Neuromuscular Division faculty.
 The new director will work in collaboration with the Department Chair on the strategy and operational functions of the program and its basic laboratory.
 The director will be accountable for the quality of research, clinical practice, teaching, policy and procedure development and performance improvement in the neuromuscular program.
-Key responsibilities include:

 Medical Degree from an accredited medical school